sst/sst/www/docs/packages/sst.md

 ---
-title: "@serverless-stack/cli"
+title: sst
-description: "Docs for the @serverless-stack/cli package"
+description: "Reference docs for the SST CLI."
 ---

 import config from "../../config";